mabuonomo/adventOfCode-ts/README.md

 # Improve your skills, test your performance
-This project use the performaceLog decorator (https://github.com/mabuonomo/decorators-utils-ts)
+This project uses the performaceLog decorator (https://github.com/mabuonomo/decorators-utils-ts)

 ## Install